Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 \subsection{Figures of Merit}

 To compare architectures, we define two figures of merit quantifying the performance of an RSG: the resource efficiency $\eta_R$ and the transmission efficiency $\eta_T$.
-These metrics are designed to describe RSG architectures that operate on a periodic clock cycle with rate $r$, where a single resource state is produced by the RSG at the end of every cycle with a success probability $p_\text{rsg}$.
+These metrics are designed to describe RSG architectures that operate on a periodic clock cycle with rate $r$, where a single resource state is produced by the RSG at the end of every cycle with an overall RSG success probability denoted as $p_\mathrm{rsg}$.
 This requirement is important to ensure synchronization between different RSGs and synchronization with the clock cycle of the fusion network required to perform FBQC.